commitd/invest-server/documentation/docs/server.dev-graphql-extension.md

 * Where possible, avoid adding operations at the top (root query) unless they really belong there as `search` does above.
 For example, we could have created `getDocumentSize` alongside `search` but its far more powerful to have it placed onto a Document.
 * When implementing a operation consider where else it could be used for standardisation.
 For example should `search` have a `size` like document does?
 * GraphQL supports mandatory and optional arguments, `search` could have pagination (page / size) support here.
 * Often rather than returning something directly (eg `search` directly returns an array of `Documents`) it is better to return an intermediate object such as `SearchResults`.
-SearchResults can then offer additional mentionds itself, but it can be extended by others.
+SearchResults can then offer additional functions itself, but it can be extended by others.
-* Create a Maven project which has all you basic results from GraphQL operrations, for example `Document` in above.
+* Create a Maven project which has all your basic results from GraphQL operations, for example the `Document` class above.
 These can be classes or interfaces.
 By moving them into a common project others can extend them easily.